 Essentials List for Full Time Truck Camping

 Your list will look different.
 This list changes as I discover new solutions.

 - Topper: An A.R.E.
 DCU 30″-36″ aluminum topper with liner and windows.
 Liner is essential to eliminate condensation and hail noise.
-After 3 years I still love it.
+After 4 years I still love it.
 You need to “build your own” on the A.R.E. website.

 - Rack on top of the cab: This is the place for the gas cans, the shovel, a window scraper and garbage on the way to town.
 It is a Thule 859XT Canyon Basket.
 Works great.

-- 2 Scepter Water Cans (5-Gallon) with hoses, shut off valves and a hose bandit.
+- Water 2 Scepter Water Cans (5-Gallon)with a drinking water hose, shut off valves and a hose bandit.

-- Safety items : A fire extinguisher , a Slime 70005 Safety Spair 7-Minute Flat Tire Repair System (this is a mistake.
-I will never actually repair a tire.
-At most inflate it.
-I can get a portable compressor.), a heavy-duty 16′ 6 gauge booster cable ( and instructions on how to jump someone else’s car.
-I can never remember the sequence ), a 2 in x 20 ft Recovery Tow Strap 10,000 LB Breaking Strength, two 4 gallon gas cans (gave them up, they were too unwieldy and went with 2 2 gal.), a weather alert radio, whistle, a Cobra Electronics CPP 12000- JumPack XL – Jump Starter/Power Pack (a wonderful item to charge phone, camera, Kindle and to jump start vehicles.
+- Safety items : A fire extinguisher, a heavy-duty 16′ 6 gauge booster cable ( and instructions on how to jump someone else’s car.
+I can never remember the sequence ), a 2 in x 20 ft Recovery Tow Strap 10,000 LB Breaking Strength, a weather alert radio, whistle, a Cobra Electronics CPP 12000- JumPack XL – Jump Starter/Power Pack (a wonderful item to charge phone, camera, Kindle and to jump start vehicles.
 Worth every penny.)
 (This finally failed to keep a good charge after 4 years.
 Time to find a replacement.), a 900 lumen LED flashlight for protection , and a Goal Zero Yeti 400 Portable Power Station, 400Wh Battery Powered Generator.
 When I bought this a few years ago it came with a solar panel and a great lamp.

 - Construction of bed and shelves.

-- I have milk crates, 5 gallon pickle buckets (too big.
-Got rid of them the second month.), clothes, books, sleeping bags, cooking equipment, solar shower bag and a folding table.
-The milk crates are good for books, but terrible for food as mice invade.
+- I have milk crates, clothes, books, and a folding table.
+The milk crates are good for books, but terrible for food as mice/chipmunks/bugs invade.